04khey/MusicWeb/README.md

 # Others' Suggestions
 * Spotify integration for wrapped boasting (use spotifyd instead of cmus, would require creating LIBRARY of urls rather than URIs (scan all songs in a massive playlist?), seems doable...)
-* Use Last FM Scrobbling API for smae reasons as above
+* Use Last FM Scrobbling API for same reasons as above
 * Capacity to stream songs (would need some library indexing method)
 * GUI
 * Unethical spotify to mp3 script for convenient setup?